-- Achieve your goals by creaing successful habits.
+- Achieve your goals by creating successful habits.

-- Measure your progres by using a habit tracker to track your routines, your wins, your habits or write in a journal.
-Writing and tracking are key self development strategies that can aid with goal achievement.
+- Measure your progress by using a habit tracker to track your routines, your wins, your habits or write in a journal.
+Writing and tracking are key self-development strategies that can aid with goal achievement.

 Life goals are generally larger goals that take time to achieve.
 Like a project broken down into small sections that lead to the end result.
 Life goals require to be broken down into small steps.

 In 2016 I commenced a part-time degree at the local university, this year 2021 I completed my undergraduate.
-It felt like a long journey, working, studying, looking after the family.
+It felt like a long journey, working, studying, and looking after the family.
 Attending university was a childhood goal, which I put aside for 30 years.
 Finishing my degree felt amazing.
-Achieving my study goal was only possible because of self believe, support of my family, work, friends and establishing a good life and study routine.
+Achieving my study goal was only possible because of my self-belief, the support of my family, work, and friends and establishing a good life and study routine.